utsav0/daily-dev-tips/src/pages/posts/native-css-masonry-layouts.md

   - css
 ---

-I'm very excited about this feature, although it's not yet widely supported.
+I'm excited about this feature, although it's not yet widely supported.

 Making masonry grids is so cool!
-It's that kind of elemental table effect, where blocks with different sizes can stack.
+It's that elemental table effect, where blocks of different sizes can stack.
 (Like Tetris!)

-And yes, we could do this before, with either some JavaScript or come very close with flex and grid, but it wasn't perfect.
+And yes, we could do this before, with some JavaScript or come very close with flex and grid, but it wasn't perfect.

 Now there is the `masonry` option for `grid-template-rows`.

 > Note: This is unfortunately far from being well supported, so do note that!

-The end result can look like this:
+The result can look like this:

 ![CSS Masonry layout](https://cdn.hashnode.com/res/hashnode/image/upload/v1616477465934/BtaQQ9gO_.png)

 ## Enabling masonry support

-Currently, we can try out the feature in Firefox, but we do need to enable it first.
+We can currently try out the feature in Firefox, but we need to enable it first.

-Open up Firefox and type the following in the address bar: `about:config`.
+Open Firefox and type the following in the address bar: `about:config`.

 Then type: `layout.css.grid-template-masonry-value.enabled` and set this to true.